The physical and chemical processes in protoplanetary disks: constraints on the composition of comets: Other Outstanding issues

 \subsection{From molecular clouds to disks}

 It has long been discussed whether the molecular composition of volatiles in comets inherits ices in molecular clouds or is reset in the Solar nebula \citep[e.g.][]{Mumma2011}.
-To pursue this question, we need to investigate not only Class II disks but also the disk formation stage (i.e. Class 0-I).
+To pursue this question, we need to investigate not only Class II disks but also the disk formation stage (i.e. Class 0-I) (section 1).
 Studies of forming disks have seen significant progress in the last decade.

-On the theoretical side, disk formation has been studied by hydrodynamics simulations starting from the collapse of the parental cloud core, considering the effect of radiation transfer and magnetic fields to derive the physical structures (e.g. size, mass, temperatures) of the disks as a function of time \citep[e.g.][]{Machida2011,Tsukamoto2015, Hennebelle2016}.
+On the theoretical side, disk formation has been studied by hydrodynamics simulations starting from the collapse of the parental cloud core, considering the effect of radiation transfer and magnetic fields to derive the physical structures (e.g. size, mass, temperatures) of the disks as a function of time \citep[e.g.][]{Machida2011,Tsukamoto2015, Hennebelle2016,tsukamoto23}.
 The molecular evolution of gas and ice is investigated by calculating the chemical reaction network along the gas flow from the cloud core to the disk, considering the temporal variation of density, temperature, and UV radiation flux along the trajectories \citep[e.g.][]{Visser2009, Visser2011, Yoneda2016, drozdovskaya2016, Furuya2017, Aikawa2020}.
-While stable abundant ices such as H$_2$O and CO$_2$ are delivered to the disk without significant alteration, unless the trajectory is close to the outflow cavity where photodissociation is effective\footnote{Outflows create a cavity (a pair of cone-shaped low-density regions) in the envelope.
-The wall of the outflow cavity could be irradiated by the UV radiation from the central object.}, the abundance of COMs could increase in the ice mantle due to thermal diffusion and reactions of radicals \citep[e.g.][]{garrod06,garrod22}.
+Stable abundant ices such as H$_2$O and CO$_2$ are delivered to the disk without significant alteration, unless the trajectory is close to the outflow cavity where photodissociation is effective.
+[Outflows create a cavity (a pair of cone-shaped low-density regions) in the envelope.
+The wall of the outflow cavity could be irradiated by the UV radiation from the central object.]
+The abundance of COMs, on the other hand, could increase in the ice mantle as the thermal diffusion and reactions are activated in warm circumstellar conditions \citep[e.g.][]{garrod06,garrod22}.

 Observations of forming disks are more complicated than those of Class II, since the emission from the disk needs to be distinguished from the infalling envelope and outflow.
 Careful analysis of spatial distributions and velocity structures shows that emission lines of rare isotopes of CO (with optical depth lower than their normal isotope), H$_2$CO, and CS tend to probe the disk, while SO traces week accretion shock onto the disk \citep{Sakai2014,Aso2017,Oya2018, Harsono2021,Tychoniec2021, Garufi2021}.
 The vertical stratification of molecules similar to that in Class II disks (\S 3.1) is also found \citep{Podio2020}. \citet{vantHoff2020} show that the young disks tend to be warmer than Class II disks, with the CO snowline at $\ge$ several tens of au, possibly indicating a higher accretion rate (\S 2.2).
 Disks with warped structures are also found \citep[e.g.][]{sakai2019,sai20}.
 Recent observations found large-scale (thousands of au) non-axisymmetric steamers onto young disks \citep{Yen2014,Pineda2020,Garufi2022}.
 Such a flow provides chemically fresh interstellar material (e.g. carbon chains) and angular momentum that could perturb the disk structure to enhance mixing.